Estimated reading time: 7 minutes

 Last updated: Jan 2023

-7 reasons why you should study in Germany
+TL;DR: Here are the 7 reasons you should consider studying in Germany:

 Ask anyone where they want to further their studies, and we will hear answers like the UK, the USA, Australia, Canada, New Zealand and Singapore.
 If you are reading this article, you are probably debating about which country to further your studies in.
 While they are popular study destinations, Germany is one country you want to consider.

 In this article, we will share with you the 7 reasons why you should study in Germany.

 While tuition fees in other countries can get very expensive, Germany remains one of the few countries which offers courses without charging a tuition fee.
 This goes the same for international students as well.
 The graph below compares the total cost to study at top universities in Germany against other popular study destinations.

 Source: Compilation by OCBC Bank

 There are two semesters yearly in Germany, so it will cost non-EU students €3000 yearly as tuition fee if you choose to study in Baden-Württemberg.

 Are you thinking that ‘free’ and ‘high quality’ does not come together?
 German products are well-known for their high quality and the same goes to German higher education.
 In fact, Germany is a top study destination in Europe and there are 46 German universities in the QS World Ranking Universities 2023 including 7 in the top 150.

 Imagine being able to study in a world-ranked university, gaining the experience of studying overseas with no worry about getting into debt.
 This makes Germany a really good deal to catch.